-The details of this case are fictitious, but similar tragedies have occurred in Iowa in recent years.
-Since 1990, 10 Iowa youth under the age of 19 died when they were run over by a tractor.
+The details of this case are fictitious, but similar tragedies have occurred in Iowa.
+Too many Iowa youth under the age of 19 have died when they were run over by a tractor.
 In all cases, they were an extra rider.